Timwi/KtaneSouvenir/documentation.md

 ### Important

 Before making any questions, you *must* wait for the module to be solved.
 You can use `yield return WaitForSolve;` to do this.
-For modules where this is not possible, either specify the solve order manually or give a differently formatted module name.
+For modules where this is not possible (such as bosses), either specify the solve order manually or give a differently formatted module name.

 ### No Questions